serenetangerine/lampy-install/README.md

 # lampy-install
 Script and config file to set up a LAMPy server in WSL Ubuntu.

-To enable WSL run Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux in Powershell.
+To enable WSL run Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux in Powershell then install Ubuntu through the Windows Store.